cj9208/USACO/Knapsack.md

     * The extended item is a function of cost and value.
 This is given the item cost i, it will have value h(i)

 ## In practice
 * Output optimal strategy : Record the strategy during every step
 * Output alphabetically optimal strategy : Be careful of strategy selection
 * output kth strategy : the state is k-array
 * Output number of strategies
     * simple modification :  f[v] = sum(f[v], f[v-c[i]])
 * Can also be solved by search

+## Multiple Knapsack Problems
+* There are severval knapsack to be filled
+* Solutions :
+    * when states are too large, use Recursive Descent